 Not everyone can commit to living at a treatment facility for an extended period of time while they are undergoing heroin treatment.
-For those who are unwilling or unable to commit to inpatient treatment, outpatient treatment is another option.
+For those who are unwilling or unable to commit to inpatient treatment, outpatient care is another option.

 During outpatient treatment, the person comes to the facility to attend therapy sessions and then returns back to their daily life.
-Since they are not living at the facility, it is crucial for those choosing an outpatient treatment program to have a supportive and stable home environment.
+Since they are not living at the facility, it is crucial for those choosing an outpatient program to have a supportive and stable home environment.

+Similar to the inpatient program though, individuals receive therapy and learn coping skills to achieve long-lasting recovery.
 At Northern Illinois Recovery Center, we offer the following therapies as part of our outpatient treatment program: